LimEileen/ID_Assignment01_ResponsiveWebsite/README.md

 ### Existing Features
 - Home page - allow users to know about the groups's background and also their logo's revolution
-- Members page - allow users to know all the members and their real personality
+- Members page - allow users to know all the members and their real personality as well as some fun facts about them.
 - Schedule page - allow users to know about the idol's upcoming schedules.
 The schedules content the date, time, place and also the show title
 - Shop page - allow users to purchase some of the merchandise
+- Footer -The footer with social media icon can directly link to their existing social media account as the fans can follow up all the gorup's news and the members' personal activities.

 ### Features Left to Implement
-- Add on a new page of discography - allow users to know all their
+- Add on a new page of discography - allow users to know all the concept of their each album and what is the inspritation of the concept
+- Add on a music playlist in the homepage - allow users to play their music in the website

 ## Technologies Used